 The British Gliding Association Glide Britain, with support from Rattlesden Gliding Club, have produced this excellent video to showcase what gliding is all about.

 A glider flies like any other plane.
-The wings provide lift to keep it airborne and control surfaces (ailerons, elevator and rudder) on the surface of the glider allows the pilot to climb, descend and turn.
+The wings provide lift to keep it airborne and the control surfaces (ailerons, elevator and rudder) allows the pilot to turn, descend or climb high above the ground.

 However, unlike other planes, gliders don't have engines - they are constantly descending in order to maintain speed and airflow over the wing to produce lift.
 This is similar to how a bike free wheels down a hill.
-If the glider continues to descend, eventually it will need to land either at an airfield or a suitable, safe field.
-The skill of the glider pilot is to harness the natural environment to find and fly within rising air to gain height before heading off to find another source of lift.
+If the glider continues to descend, eventually it will need to land either at an airfield or in a suitable, safe field.
+The skill of the glider pilot is to harness the natural environment, finding and flying within rising air to gain height before heading off to find another source of lift.

 Going Up - How do we stay in the air?

-In the beautiful Suffolk countryside we only really encounter thermals and occasionally sea breeze.
+In the beautiful Suffolk countryside we encounter thermals and occasionally a sea breeze.
 Other gliding clubs in the UK, especially those around Wales & Scotland, are lucky to have ridge or even wave lift.

 For a glider to soar in lift, it must first get into the air.
 Whilst there are many different ways to get a glider into the air, Rattlesden Gliding Club is able to launch gliders using the two most common methods in the UK.

-The British Gliding Associations Glide Britain have asked glider pilots from across the country the most common misconceptions they hear about gliding:
+The British Gliding Associations Glide Britain have asked glider pilots from across the country the most common myths and tales they hear about gliding: